Behavioral Analytics and the Digital Transformation’s Impact on Banking and Insurance

 If you think about the process for applying for, say, a Life Insurance policy in 2005, an applicant would sit down with an insurance agent to begin their application.

-As businesses attempt to make accurate and cost-effective underwriting solutions, they are doing so with very limited data— the ‘final answer data’ provided by the submission of the application alone and third-party datasets once the user presses submit.
+And as businesses attempt to make accurate and cost-effective underwriting solutions, they are doing so with very limited data— the ‘final answer data’ provided by the submission of the application alone and third-party datasets once the user presses submit.

 Everyone remembers the well-publicized Wells Fargo example, but companies all across the globe are having the same problem of agents manipulating information in an act of self-servitude.